Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Try remove code that fixes errors in Java 8 (see if they are fixed in 11)
   - On Java 8, function key events is not passed on by TextFields
   - toolbar.getChildrenUnmodifiable()
-- Update YouTube API version (while I'm updating stuff lets update this as well)
-- Solve some old warnings (I have no Idea how many new warnings/errors will appear when updating)
 - http://jdk.java.net/11/
 - https://adoptopenjdk.net/
 - https://gluonhq.com/products/javafx/
 - https://search.maven.org/search?q=g:org.openjfx%20AND%20a:javafx
--Notes: jlink, jdeps, StackWalker, optional
+- Notes: jlink, jdeps, StackWalker, optional